BSStudio/WebCentral-Backend/readme.md

 ### Database

+Install PostgreSQL and
+* set its port to the default `5432`
+* set password to "admin"
-Install PostgreSQL and set its port to the default `5432`, create database with the name `webcentral`.
+* create database with the name `webcentral`.

 ### Checkstyle configuration